House GOP votes to gut independent ethics office

 The OCE was created in March 2008 after the cases of former Rep. Randy “Duke” Cunningham, R-Calif., who served more than seven years in prison on bribery and other charges; as well as cases of former Rep. Bob Ney, R-Ohio, who was charged in the Jack Abramoff lobbying scandal and pleaded guilty to corruption charges and former Rep. William Jefferson, D-La., convicted on corruption in a separate case.

-The story has been corrected to the Office of Congressional Ethics.
+The name of the office in this story has been corrected to the Office of Congressional Ethics, rather than the Office of Government Ethics.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.